superfastisfast/superfastisfast/README.md

-Hello there, I have a great passion for coding, though.
+Hello there, I have a great passion for coding.
 Hopefully i'll use my github account for something good, or a project, which works.